69GliTcH/RapiDoc/ReadMe.txt

-This project is a Front End representation of a one stop med-care website.
+This project is a Front End representation prototype of RapiDoc.
+It may contain minor bugs that will be resolved before final presentation of the project.
-Some features might not work without internet while testing
+Some features might not work without internet while testing.